Attacks and cybersecurity news

 We recommend updating the products listed below to the most recent version as soon as possible in line with your company’s product update schedule:

-- Multiple vulnerabilities disclosed in Delta Electronics ICS products.
-Successful exploitation can lead to unauthorised access or modification of information, execute arbitrary code, and denial of service.
+- Multiple vulnerabilities disclosed in IBM Cloud Private Successful exploitation can lead to arbitrary code or command execution, denial of service, and unauthorised access.

 APT Activity and Malware Campaigns